-A good massage is a really enjoyable and beneficial experience.
+A good Thai Massage is a really enjoyable and beneficial experience.
 Why?
-There are two ways to explain this.
-The first one is often presented by the massage therapist profession, by the massage providers.
+There are two ways to explain this – the scientific way and the experiential way.

-I happen to be part of this group, and I read a lot of what my colleagues have to say.
+As a professional Thai Massage therapist and teacher, I happen to be part of this group, and I am well aware of what my colleagues have to say.

-Massage benefits in scientific terms
+Thai Massage benefits in scientific terms

-How was your massage session?
+How was your Thai Massage session?

 Do your feelings matter?

-It seems to me that the massage therapist profession as a whole feels more and more obliged to talk about their work in scientific terms.
+It seems to me that the massage therapy profession as a whole feels quite obligated to talk about their work in scientific terms.

-The feelings are often relegated to a less important status, and the massage therapy profession is struggling to become acceptable to the scientific community.
-Your sense of intuition or your ability to read your client’s energy is officially not an acceptable skill although in actual practice it counts very much.
+In the light of this scientific recognition, your sense of intuition, your ability to read your client’s energy, is not an officially accepted skill, although in actual practice it counts very much.

 Luckily we don’t have to prove or scientifically demonstrate our love for our partner as a prerequisite for marriage.

-People are quite content with expressing their feelings about their experience.
-It is all less clinical, more exposed and public, more social and less serious.
+People are quite content with expressing their feelings about their experiences.
+It is all less clinical, more out in the open and public, more social, and less serious.

 Different perspectives and an open mind

 So what’s my objective with these observations?
 Am I saying that Thailand is better than America in regards to massage or that there is something wrong with scientific facts?

 If you spend your therapist career in one particular environment, it is easy to believe that there is only one way, the right way, your way.

-I am fortunate enough to have exposure to two very different massage environments and attitudes, the western one and the Asian one.
+I am fortunate enough to have exposure to two very different massage environments and attitudes – the Western one and the Asian one.

 While being a valid tool, it should not be the main or only gauge for the effects and benefits of massage.